Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 - Poetry: **1min11s**

 Seeing that, we were pretty pleased!
-Here goes our bottleneck!
+We were finally saying goodbye to our bottleneck!

 #### Creating libraries

-One other point where Poetry facilitate your dev life is when working with libraries.
+One other point where Poetry facilitated our dev lives is when working with libraries.
 Pipenv is made with applications in mind while Poetry is more flexible